School Board Policy 503 -

 1. Excused Absences

-(11) Active duty in any military branch of the United States.
+(d) active duty in any military branch of the United States;

-(12) A student’s condition that requires ongoing treatment for a mental health diagnosis.
+(e) the child has a condition that requires ongoing treatment for a mental health diagnosis; or

 c.
 Consequences of Excused Absences